Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 ### Reversing Failure Detection Problem Statement

-Since propagating the information about failures is not always possible, and propagating it by notifying every member might be expensive, one of the approaches, called FUSE (failure notification service) [DUNAGAN04], focuses on reliable and cheap failure propagation that works even in cases of network partitions.
+Since propagating the information about failures is not always possible, and propagating it by notifying every member might be expensive, one of the approaches, called FUSE (failure notification service), focuses on reliable and cheap failure propagation that works even in cases of network partitions.

 To detect process failures, this approach arranges all active processes in groups.
 If one of the groups becomes unavailable, all participants detect the failure.
 In other words, every time a single process failure is detected, it is converted and propagated as a group failure.
 This allows detecting failures in the presence of any pattern of disconnects, partitions, and node failures.